Bakugan Battle Brawlers: Movie

 On February 6, 2025, a live-action movie was reported to be in development with Brad Peyton as director, writer and producer.

 Games

 Strategic game

 A strategic game called Bakugan was developed by Sega Toys and Spin Master and released in conjunction with the anime series, albeit beginning a year before the anime even started (2006).
 The game uses spherical, spring-loaded miniature figures, representing the Bakugan, which pop open when rolled onto special metal Gate cards.
 The objective of the game is to capture three Gate cards.

 Reception

 Bakugan marbles have been one of the top rated toys for children, winning awards and selling thousands of marbles a year.
-The original series 1 and 2 (B1 Bakugan) were smaller, and all Bakugan after series 3 called Bakupearl (B2 Bakugan) are larger and the current size.

 According to IGN, it was one of the leading kids games for the Nintendo DS in 2009.
 The Toy Industry Association gave Bakugan Battle Brawlers the 2009 Property of the Year award, recognizing the property that has had the greatest success spreading its brand throughout the industry that year.